 Wi-Fi available 24/7

-The Township of South Algonquin Public Library is open with modified services.
+The Township of South Algonquin Public Library is open for curbside services.

 Interlibrary loans can be requested.
 Not all libraries are participating in interlibrary loans so we may not be able to fulfill all requests, but will do our best.

 Both branches have 24/7, accessible book returns located at their exterior entrances.
 Please bag and return any outstanding items.
 Fines are waived at this time.

 The Library Board is Looking for New Members

 Are you interested in joining a dedicated group of volunteers who are working hard to ensure that our local libraries are growing and servicing residents effectively?
 Applications are being accepted for positions for the Township of South Algonquin Library Board.